rhammell/forest-watch/README.md

   </p>

 </div>

+The menu lists project data obtained from CO2.Storage.
+The app queries CO2.Storage for assets created with the ForestWatch template, which includes project details such as name, description, registry, and area.

+The map displays geographic boundary polygons for each of the listed projects.
+Users can pan, zoom, and measure acreage using the map tools.

 Buttons along the map bottom allow users to select the date range and type of satellite imagery to display.